Keeganw3/Pianos-R-Us/README.md

 ## Planning
 * A project in Github was used as an Agile Tool for tracking the building process of this project.
 Issues were tracked using a kanban board and linked to multiple Epics that would show the over all progress of this project's development.
 Each issue was tested to ensure that they could be considered completed.
 The criteria of these tests are outlined below.

+Wireframes and a data schema were created so that I had a clear vision of the website that I'd want to make.

 # Testing
 ## Validator Testing